vault27/Foundation/dc.md

 # Data Centers

+## Era 0 - legacy - non virtualized
+- Difficult to configure VLANs on all devices
+- VLAN-ID field is 12 bits yielding a maximum of 4094 VLANs
+- MAC scalability is affected due to limits on the number of MAC addresses that can be learned per device.
+Unpredictable amounts of BUM traffic when the MAC scale limit is surpassed, further impacts resiliency
+- Due to STP, many unused links, no load balancing
+- It is difficult connect two DC and stretch Layer 2 detween them
+- No Host mobility
+- No Microsegmentation

+## Era 1 - Fabrics

+### Fabric types
+- Ethernet fabric.
+Examples: QFabric, Virtual Chassis Fabric (VCF), and Junos Fusion.
+No STP.
+Multipath.
+Load balancing.
+Not OPen Standard.
+Not scalable.
+- MPLS fabric.
+MPLS as a transport for Underlay.
+FRR(fast rerouting).
+Traffic engineering.
+MPLS signaling protocols like LDP, RSVP, or BGP-LU can be used to provide MPLS underlay.
+Devices should support MPLS.
+- IP fabric.
+Underlay IP transport.
+Open standard, flat forwarding, horizontally scalable, and non-blocking spine/leaf architecture.

+## Era 2 - IP fabric - Clos - Underlay

+## Era 3 - VxLAN - EVPN

 - Multi tenancy - several customers use one something(Data center, firewall, software) and they are called tenants.
 - In DC tenants share Compute, Storage and Network.
 All these are orchestarted by service orchestration.
 - Segmentation is done via VRF, VLAN, VNI...